Tropes present in more or less all goffs:

 - Unlimited Wardrobe: She never seems to wear the same outfit twice, goes clothes shopping several times, and gives very lengthy and detailed descriptions of all her goffick clothes.
 She is also prone to having different clothes between chapters, even if there's no time skip between them.

 - Weaksauce Weakness: Supposedly, she can't even spell out the word "c-r-o-s-s".
 She can apparently also be killed by steak.

 - Yaoi Fangirl: "bi guyz r sooo sexah!11"

 - Adaptation Relationship Overhaul: In the source material, he is sworn enemies with Ron, Harry, and Hermione.
-Here, they all get along quite well; in the case of Harry/Vampire, they even used to go out and are now best friends.
+Here, they all get along quite well; in the case of Vampire, they even used to go out, and are now good friends.

 - Amicable Exes: With Vampire.
 They were a couple, now they're best friends.